 Historically, the Caprock region of West Texas has grown the best quality sesame in the U.S, but old varieties were not suited (too long in season or split open dropping their seed on the ground).
 Newer varieties have improved shatter resistance, shorter maturity, and lower height for combining.
-Sesame
+Sesame may be planted, preferably on 30-inch rows, from late May to late June, and needs 95 days before first frost.
+In general, the crop can be grown with existing farm equipment.
+Texas A&M AgriLife Extension Service began testing sesame varieties for the first time on dryland in 2003 in Dawson County, with yields running about 550 lbs./A in spite of only 4.5" of rainfall while the crop was growing (adequate stored soil moisture contributed to yield).

 Sesame, like guar, is not for your weedy ground.
 Three individual herbicides are registered for sesame: Roundup (preplant); and clethodim (Select Max, Arrow, etc. for in-season grass control); and a full label for Dual Magnum.
-Texas AgriLife Research beginning in 2004 tested sesame for tolerance to applied herbicides in cotton.
+Texas A&M AgriLife Research beginning in 2004 tested sesame for tolerance to applied herbicides in cotton.
 Yellow herbicides on cotton hail-out ground don't appear to be a major problem.
-Dr. Pete Dotray, Texas AgriLife/TTU weed scientist, (806) 746-6101, has also conducted cotton herbicide injury trials on sesame.
+Dr. Pete Dotray, Texas A&M AgriLife/TTU weed scientist, (806) 746-6101, has also conducted cotton herbicide injury trials on sesame.